isomerpages/imda-codesg/_in-community/4e-playmaker-lesson-study.md

 ---
-layout: leftnav-page-content
-title: Lesson Study
+title: 'Lesson Study'
 permalink: /in-community/playmaker/lesson-study/
-breadcrumb: Lesson Study
+breadcrumb: 'Lesson Study'
-collection_name: in-community
-second_nav_title: PlayMaker
+third_nav_title: PlayMaker

 ---

 #### IMDA commissioned a collaborative action research with Temasek Polytechnic and 6 pre-school centres to develop resources to guide pre-school educators in planning, implementing and reflecting on lessons involving the PlayMaker pedagogy and the use of tech toys in their lessons at the pre-school centres.